 TABs are elected once every three years or when a vacancy occurs.
 Members can serve three years.
 Most TABs consist of a president, vice-president, secretary, treasurer and sergeant-at-arms.

 St. Louis Tenant Affairs Board (City-Wide TAB)

-The St. Louis TAB represents all public housing residents.
-The St. Louis TAB also makes recommendations and advises SLHA and management in the formulation of the Agency Plan.
+The St. Louis TAB represents all public housing residents and makes recommendations and advises SLHA and management in the formulation of the Agency Plan.
 The TAB’s recommendations are considered as the plan is drafted and the final plan becomes a part of the HUD submission.
-The St. Louis TAB is responsible for keeping residents in each development informed of the Agency Plan development during the draft and final stages.
+The members of the City-Wide TAB are responsible for keeping residents in each development informed of the Agency Plan development during the draft and final stages.

-Resident commissioners are two elected public housing residents that serve on the St. Louis Housing Authority’s Board of Commissioners.
-The Board of Commissioners consists of seven commissioners (two public housing residents and five appointed by the Mayor of the City of St. Louis).
+Resident Commissioners are two elected public housing residents that serve on the St. Louis Housing Authority’s Board of Commissioners.
+Resident Commissioners are elected every four (4) years or as a seat becomes vacant.
 Resident Commissioners have a legal and moral responsibility to ensure that the SLHA does the best work possible in pursuit of its goals, while believing in the purpose and the mission of the organization.

 - To interpret and translate the organization’s work and values to the community, represent the organization and act as a spokesperson;

-- To act in the best interests of the organization and to excuse himself or herself from discussions and voting, where it could cause a conflict of interest;
+- To act in the best interests of the organization and to excuse themself from discussions and voting, where it could cause a conflict of interest;

 - To stay informed about what’s going on in the organization; to ask and request information;

 - To participate in and take responsibility for making decisions on issues, policy and other board matters; and

 - To work in good faith with staff and other board members as partners toward achieving goals.